Key Breed Facts

 Because Komondors are known to suffer from bloat, it is really important for them to be fed twice a day instead of giving a dog one larger meal a day.
 It's also a good idea to invest in a stand for their feed bowls which makes it easier for dogs to eat comfortably without having to stretch their necks down to reach their food.
 Dogs should never be exercised just before or just after they have eaten either because this puts them more at risk of suffering from gastric torsion.

 If you are looking to buy a Komondor, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
-You would need to pay anything upwards of £1,000 for a well-bred pedigree puppy.
+You would need to pay anything upwards of £1,000 for a well-bred KC registered pedigree puppy.

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £60 - £70 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Komondor and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £1200 a year.
+On top of this, you need to factor in veterinary costs if you want to share your home with a Komondor and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £1200 a year.

 Click 'Like' if you love Komondors.